Melodie15/workdayscheduler/README.md

 <img src="Screenshot.PNG" alt="project image">

-> AS AN employee with a busy schedule  I WANT to add important events to a daily planner  SO THAT I can manage my time effectively
+> AS AN employee with a busy schedule<br/>
+  I WANT to add important events to a daily planner<br/> SO THAT I can manage my time effectively

 ---